Entanglement entropy of a simple quantum system: Main features of the model

+The Coulomb case ($n=1$) corresponds to a bound state with negative energy ($E<0$), while the harmonic oscillator case ($n=2$) has positive energy ($E>0$).

-Apart from the normalization constant, $f(r)$ coincides with the restriction $\psi_{_B}(y)$ of the wave function $\psi(x,\,y)$ to the exterior region $B$, as seen by an inner observer localized for instance at $x=1$, i.e. on the boundary between the two regions:
+The radial part $f(r)$ of the wave function coincides with the restriction $\psi_{_B}(y)$ of the wave function $\psi(x,\,y)$ to the exterior region $B$, as seen by an inner observer localized for instance at $x=1$, i.e. on the boundary between the two regions:

 By comparing the asymptotic behaviour of the wave functions (\ref{erre}) and (\ref{restriction}) as $y\to\infty$, we find: